HOL-Theorem-Prover/HOL/Manual/Cheatsheet/cheatsheet.md

   - **Rewrites which don't seem to do anything.**
     Sometimes it may seem that you have an assumption which should trigger simplification in the goal on rewriting - however, it doesn't seem to be doing anything.
     Often this is due to a type mismatch - i.e. your assumption involves more general types than your goal.
+    To diagnose it you can turn types annotations on using for instance `show_types:= true`.
     If this is the case, you cannot instantiate type variables once introduced into your goal-state for soundness reasons, so you must instead type-instantiate the assumption when it is introduced.
     You can use `INST_TYPE` for this, for example:<br>
     <code>assume_tac $ INST_TYPE [&grave;&grave;:'a&grave;&grave; |-> &grave;&grave;:num&grave;&grave;] listTheory.MAP</code>